 With any research, finding a cause gives more resources for finding a cure.
 Cortexyme has created a drug , Cor388, that targets P. gingivalis.
 It has completed phase I trials on humans and deemed safe for administration through the FDA.
 A phase I trial determines if the medication is safe and possible side effects.
 Cortexyme has received enough funding to move onto Phase II.
 Most phase II studies involve hundreds of patients, could last up to two years to complete.
-Phase II studies are randomized trials where one group of patients receive the experimental drug, while a second “control” group receives a standard treatment or placebo.
+Phase II studies are randomized trials where one group of patients receive the experimental drug, while a second “control” group receives a placebo or gum treatment in San Marcos Tx.

 Although there currently isn’t a cure for Alzheimer’s, there is a possible cause that could be eliminated with preventative care.
-Early detection of gum disease is the best way to prevent more serious complications and can be easily detected with routine visits to your dentist.
+Early detection of gum disease is the best way to prevent more serious complications and can be easily detected with routine visits to your San Marcos family dental dentist.
 And good oral hygiene is always important to keep your gums healthy.